awslabs/aws-embedded-metrics-java/README.md

 - **flush**()

-Flushes the current MetricsContext to the configured sink and resets all properties, dimensions and metric values.
+Flushes the current MetricsContext to the configured sink and resets all properties and metric values.
 The namespace and default dimensions will be preserved across flushes.
+The default behavior is to preserve all custom dimensions as well, but this can be disabled by invoking `flushPreserveDimensions(false)`.

 ### Configuration